This article covers the following data field types:

 The user simply selects the value from the drop-down list instead of manually entering a value in a field.
 This can also be applied to other project entities for example linking issues and risks together.

 A Free Text field is a multi-line text box which is typically used for narratives, descriptions, comments and feedback.
 Examples of standard Free Text fields include “Project Description” on projects and “Issue Action / Response” on issues.
-A free text field type allows users to enter up to 1024 characters.
 The screenshot below shows an example of a Free Text field.

 A Free Text field can be set so that it is automatically cleared during subsequent updates by checking the “Auto Clear” check box.
 The reasons for why you would want to do this are detailed in this FAQ.
 If you do not require this functionality, you can simply uncheck the box.